 The SOAP protocol is preferred in many enterprise communications, even though many APIs are available today.
 Here are the reasons you can find now:

 Know that SOAP is the protocol recommended by the W3C consortium for data exchange.
-SOAP acts as the perfect tool to simplify the communication between two different applications that may use different operating systems and programming languages.
+SOAP acts as the perfect tool to simplify communication between two different applications that may use different operating systems and programming languages.

 Besides, the SOAP protocol is developed as an intermediate language so that any application developed by any programming language can use this protocol feasibly.
 As a result, it eliminates language conflicts among applications while using SOAP.